AnnieRho7/cosmic-love-shop/README.md

    - Represents completed purchases by users.
    - Contains order details, status, and payment information.

-5. **Review**
-   - Represents user reviews for products.
-   - Linked to both User and Product.

 ### Relationships

 - **User - Product**: One-to-Many relationship, where a user can leave multiple reviews for different products.
 - **User - Order**: One-to-Many relationship, where a user can have multiple orders.
-- **Product - Review**: One-to-Many relationship, where a product can have multiple reviews.

 ---

 ### Media

-* All images used on the site are sourced from [Pexels](https://www.pexels.com/).
+* Some images used on the site are sourced from [Pexels](https://www.pexels.com/) and my own personal photos.
 * Graphics were created in [Canva](https://www.canva.com/).

 ## Features